StefanZander/lecture_notes/swcs/html/docs/milestone0.md

     - Bring them to the in-class lectures; they will be discussed and answered there

     !!! warning "Take Responsibility!"
-        One of the main principles of this course is to learn to __take responsibility for your work and the outcome__.
+        One of the main principles of this course is to learn to __take responsibility for your work and your outcome__.
 Be aware, that this is _not_ a standard university course in which you get all necessary information hand-feeded.
-Instead you are required to take actions, organize yourself, set goals, estimate and meet expectations, seek for support when you encounter problems or difficulties etc.
+Instead, you are required to take actions, organize yourself, set goals, estimate and meet expectations, seek for support when you encounter problems or difficulties etc.

         ==_Remember, your course lecturer is always available to help and support you – BUT the **initiative must come from your side**
-         --> this is part of your responsibility._==
+         --> it is your responsibility._==

     - If no questions arise, we assume that everything is clear to you – with all the consequences.